COGMLS/ProjectDriveMng/README.md

 This repository is designed to create a manager and a toolset for Project Drives, helping in creating, backups, remove, archive projects and documentations.

->**NOTE:** On current moment these tools and managers are been developed for Windows OS.
+>**NOTE:** On current moment, these tools and managers are being developed for Windows OS.

 ## License